Benalla Rural City (Champion Community) – Empowering young people through mental health education

 If you are interested in recognising your community’s commitment to MHFA training through participation in the program, please contact the Mental Health First Aid Australia Community Engagement Team: community@mhfa.com.au.

-View all our MHFA in Action case studies and learn more about the innovative ideas and ways that workplaces and communities are using Mental Health First Aid training to create a culture of care and support, where everyone is encouraged to talk more openly about mental health.
+Learn more about how organisations and communities are using Mental Health First Aid training to create a culture of care, where everyone is encouraged to talk openly about mental health.

 Subscribe for Updates